Frequently Asked Questions (FAQ)

 Note: Even if you opt not to attend USC, we ask that you submit the Statement of Intent.

 1) If you did not receive an admit decision for the semester to which you applied, you can have your application updated within one year of your original application term.
-To have your application updated to a future semester, send an e-mail to our Viterbi Graduate Admissions Office.
-The e-mail should include the following information:
+To have your application updated to a future semester, please complete the online Contact form and include your USC ID.

 2) If you were denied admission and choose to reapply, it is in your best interest to submit new and compelling academic information that was not part of your original application, such as updated transcripts and/or test scores.
 You will need to submit a new application and pay another application fee.
 (On the application, make sure to indicate that you have applied before and input your USC ID number when prompted.)
-You can send an email to our Viterbi Graduate Admissions Office to check on whether you will need to re-submit transcripts and test scores.
-(Make sure to include your USC ID number in the email.)
+You can complete our online Contact form to check on whether you will need to re-submit transcripts and test scores.
+(Make sure to include your USC ID number.)
 Any materials that have changed since their original application (including updated transcripts, test scores need to be submitted by the application deadline for the new semester to which you are applying.

 Note: It is recommended that PhD applicants try contacting faculty before submitting a new application.